Events

 Announcements

-The Public Humanities Hub at UBC-Vancouver is hiring a Program Assistant.
-Apply by January 16, 2023, 11:59PM Pacific Time.
+The Public Humanities Hub at UBC-Vancouver is hiring an Administrative Assistant.
+Apply by June 11, 2023, 11:59PM Pacific Time.

 The Public Humanities Hub would like to offer its sincere condolences to Chris Patterson (GRSJ), former Hub Advisory Board Member, on the death of his life-partner, UBC-Vancouver Humanities scholar Y-Dang Troeung, on November 27th, 2022 after a year-long battle with cancer.
 Those of you who knew her know that Y-Dang was a model colleague: generous, […]